Jacqs Peterlin

 About the Artist

 Jacquelyn Peterlin, known as Jacqs, is a self-taught freehand painter born in Chicago and now based in Phoenix.
-Her journey began on her bedroom floor, guided only by curiosity and instinct forever evolving.
+What began on her bedroom floor as an instinctive outlet for expression evolved into a distinct visual language rooted in contemporary abstract expressionism and illustrative linework.
+Working primarily through line work, her work balances bold color, confident lines, and organic movement to create compositions that feel both controlled and alive.
 As Jack White said, “Great things start in little rooms,” and that truth has shaped every stage of her creative life.

-Today Jacqs continues to expand her creative world.
-She works beyond canvas, creating sculptural candles, seasonal limited editions, and mixed-media pieces that blend scent, color, and storytelling.
-Each new collection widens her artistic universe and connects the emotional pull of her paintings with the sensory experience of her candle work.
-What began on a bedroom floor has grown into a creative life that is still evolving, still fueled by instinct, and always rooted in honesty, intensity, and a touch of sweetness.
+Working under the evolving creative identity Understructured, Jacqs expands beyond traditional canvas work into sculptural candles, seasonal limited editions, and mixed-media pieces that blend scent, color, and narrative.
+Each collection widens her creative universe, connecting the visual language of her paintings with multi-sensory object work.
+What began on a bedroom floor has grown into an expanding creative practice — one that continues to evolve through instinct, discipline, and a refined balance of intensity and softness.

 Explore her Porfolio.